Daszbin/OpeicoProgrammingLanguage/README.md

 1. Clone this repository.

-2. Explore the `docs` folder for comprehensive documentation and tutorials.
+2. Explore the `syntaxes` or `examples` folder for comprehensive documentation and tutorials.

 3. Join our community by contributing to the development of Opeico.
 Check out our [Contributing Guidelines](CONTRIBUTING.md) for details.